vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         String
       </td>
-      <td>String that the Checkout will use in the <code>Authorization</code> header of calls to the external tax calculation API.
+      <td>String that Checkout will use in the <code>Authorization</code> header of calls to the external tax calculation API.
 This field can be used to define the access credentials for this API.
 Example: <code>"99b9935b048dfd86893d0bf9gas628849"</code>.</td>
     </tr>
     <tr>
       <td valign="top">